All GTA Games In Chronological Order

 Released on: Game Boy Advance

 Alongside GTA: San Andreas, Rockstar Games released GTA: Advance for Nintendo Gameboy Advance players.
-With its own story based on an altered version of Liberty City, you play as Mike tasked to take revenge of his deceased partner.
-Some of the original characters from GTA: 3 make an appearance in the storyline as well.
+With its own story based on an altered version of Liberty City, you play as Mike and are tasked with taking revenge for your deceased partner.
+Some of the original characters from GTA III make an appearance in the storyline as well.

 (Image Credits: Courtesy Rockstar Games)